norrisaftcc/norrisaftcc.github.io/index.md

 # Useful Links
 - [Markdown Tutorials](https://www.w3schools.io/file/markdown-introduction)
 - [GitHub Pages Quickstart](https://pages.github.com)

+# Information for CTI 110
+- Remember, you'll want to build on your skills by taking more programming classes!
+CSC 134, CSC 121, CSC 151 are good next steps.
+- Al Sweigart's books are free online and a good place to keep working on Python. https://inventwithpython.com/ and I recommend this book specifically: https://inventwithpython.com/invent4thed/

 # An Example CTS285 Layout
 If your webpage has the information below on it, then you're in good shape.